aditis1204/Trial_52N/README.md

 # Trial_52N
-This is simple html file to retrieve getCapabilities SoS request froom ndbc-noaa server.
+This is simple html file to retrieve getCapabilities SoS request from various servers.